polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 5. From the **Constraints** page, delete the **cli-prefer-msl\_SAPHana\_S03\_HDB00** constraint.

     ![Under Operations, the Delete constraint icon is selected for cli-prefer-msl\_SAPHana\_S03\_HDB00.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image67.png "Delete constraint")

+   > **Note**: Delete any other location constraints that might exist in the current configuration.

 6. Switch to the SSH session on s03-db-1, and clean up the failed state by running **crm resource cleanup msl\_SAPHana\_S03\_HDB00 s03-db-1**: